 The Advising Council and Advising Council Executive Committee

-UC Berkeley’s Advising Council Executive Committee and Advising Council are representative leadership bodies formed in 2012 to better coordinate advising in a highly decentralized environment and to improve the student experience of advising.
+UC Berkeley’s Advising Council Executive Committee and Advising Council are representative leadership bodies formed in 2012 to better coordinate advising to improve the student experience.

 The Advising Council Commitment to Excellence

-- Identifies opportunities for improvement and collective strategic planning
+- Identifies opportunities for improvement, knowledge-sharing, and collective strategic planning on student systems and policies

 - Supports an active communications network designed to inform, engage and inspire the advising community